A short story about making ends meet as a youngster.

-Once everybody who was going was gone, I would quickly clear up.
-I would pour the Irishmen a round of whiskey and take it over to them on a tray.
+Once everybody who was going was gone, I would quickly clear up, pour the Irishmen a whiskey each and take it over to them on a tray.
 One of them would put his hand in his pocket and pull out a roll of notes and peel one off, handing it to me.

 “Get yourself one son and come and join us”

 “Cheers, I’ll have a pint.”
 I’d go pay for the whiskey, pour my beer and go back, clutching my pint in one hand and the change in the other.

 As I sat, I offered the change, holding my hand out, knowing full well that they would let me keep it.